Free Body Fat Percentage Calculator Online

 Frequently asked questions

 The US Navy method uses circumference measurements and height in a logarithmic formula to estimate body fat percentage.
-For men, it uses neck, waist, and height.
-For women, it adds hip measurement.
-The formula was developed through correlation studies with underwater weighing (hydrostatic weighing), which is considered a gold-standard measurement.
-The Navy method is a validated and widely used alternative to more expensive or invasive body fat measurement techniques.
+For men it uses neck, waist, and height.
+For women it adds hip measurement.
+The formula was developed through correlation studies with underwater weighing (hydrostatic weighing), which is a gold-standard measurement.
+The Navy method is a validated and widely used field alternative to DEXA scanning or hydrostatic weighing.

 The US Navy circumference method has a margin of error of approximately 3 to 4 percentage points compared to DEXA scanning (the clinical gold standard).
 Hydrostatic weighing and air displacement plethysmography (Bod Pod) are more accurate but require specialized equipment.
-Bioelectrical impedance analysis (BIA), used in consumer smart scales, has similar or greater error margins to the circumference method and is highly sensitive to hydration levels.
-For tracking trends over time, the circumference method provides reliable, consistent results if measurement technique is kept consistent.
+Bioelectrical impedance (BIA scales) has similar or greater error margins and is highly sensitive to hydration levels.
+For tracking trends over time, the circumference method is reliable and consistent if measurement technique stays the same.

 Related tools